 Unfortunately, the series stumbles badly in episode three, when Uhtred returns after an enemy in an allied camp has him seized and sold as a slave.
 After six months as a galley slave a la Charleton Heston in Ben Hur, Uhtred is broken in body and nearly in spirit.

 Herein lies the rub.
-One of the great joys of reading and watching fiction is seeing how a character changes over time.
+One of the great joys of reading and watching fiction is seeing how a protagonist changes over time.
 How do his experiences within the story change him?
 What does he learn?
 This mimics the normal growth of most people; I’m not the same person I was twenty years ago, due in part to my unique experiences as a worker, a husband, a parent, and as a writer.
 Good fiction compresses this universal process.

 In The Last Kingdom, Uhtred goes through a horrific experience as a slave.
 Up to this point, the character of Uhtred is predictably immature and self-serving.
 By the time he returns, he has lost virtually all his dignity as a man and a nobleman, feels responsible for the death of a companion, and is nearly handed over to his ultimate enemies, the Danes.
 His recovery is slow and painful, physically and emotionally.
 He is the biblical Jonah after the whale vomits him out.